venuslimm/timemaster/README.md

 # timemaster

+Project for Hack & Roll 2024

-hack&amp;roll 2024 - timer for the lazy people
+timer for the lazy people